Grayscale (band)

-Grayscale is an American rock band from Philadelphia, Pennsylvania.
-Formed in 2011, the group currently features lead vocalist Collin Walsh, lead guitarist and backup vocalist Andrew Kyne, rhythm guitarist and backup vocalist Dallas Molster, drummer Nick Veno and bassist Nick Ventimiglia.
-The band formed from the Philadelphia pop punk scene, building a strong reputation and gaining steam among fans and music lovers.
-On April 14, 2015 Grayscale released its first EP Change gaining much success.
+Grayscale are an American rock band from Philadelphia, Pennsylvania.
+Formed in 2011, the group features lead vocalist and guitarist Collin Walsh, lead guitarist and backing vocalist Andrew Kyne, rhythm guitarist and backing vocalist Dallas Molster, and drummer Nick Veno.

-The band is currently signed to Fearless Records.
-They have released three studio albums through Fearless: Adornment (2017), Nella Vita (2019), and Umbra (2021).
+The band formed from the Philadelphia pop-punk scene, building a strong reputation and gaining steam among fans and music lovers.
+In April 2015, Grayscale released its first EP, Change.
+From 2017 to 2023, the band was signed to Fearless Records.
+They have released three studio albums through Fearless, Adornment (2017), Nella Vita (2019) and Umbra (2021), and a fourth independently, The Hart (2025).